Skip to main content

 The Governing Board believes that it is prudent to maintain a level of financial reserves in the order of £300,000 to £400,000 against the need for unforeseen capital expenditure or to contribute towards significant future investment.

-Performance in 2022/23 and 2023/24
+Performance in 2025/26

 Significant capital funding has been secured which has allowed the School to continue investing in works on-site without having to impact heavily on these reserves.
 Projects have focused on maintaining and improving the School buildings – in particular:

-• energy saving projects including a continued commitment to the upgrading of lighting to LED around the School.
+• Energy saving projects including a continued commitment to the upgrading of lighting to LED around the School.

-Overall, these factors, most particularly the unfunded increase in staff costs, resulted in a deficit of £69,714 for the financial year 2023/24.
+Overall, these factors, most particularly the unfunded increase in staff costs, resulted in a deficit of £64,652 for the financial year 2025/26.

 School employees with a gross annual salary of £100,000 or more